newsboat/newsboat/README.md

 Installation
 ------------

-Compiling and installing newsbeuter is as simple as:
+Compiling and installing newsboat is as simple as:

 	make
 	make install